-This multilayered French dessert of baked almond meringue, buttercream, and sweetened, rum-spiked whipped cream tastes best doused in a dark chocolate sauce and served with strong coffee to offset some of the sweetness of the cream layers.
-Not cutting the cake immediately after its assembled helps to prevent the meringues from cracking while slicing through.
+This multilayered French dessert of baked almond meringue, buttercream, and rum-spiked whipped cream tastes best doused in a dark chocolate sauce and served with strong coffee to offset some of the sweetness of the cream layers.
+Not cutting the cake immediately after it's assembled helps to prevent the meringues from cracking while slicing through.
+This recipe is adapted from the cake at Buck's in Louisville, Kentucky.

 For the almond meringue and buttercream